About the challenge

 The Enduroman Arch 2 Arc challenge is a journey that connects two of the world's most beautiful cities, London and Paris, by running, swimming and cycling.
 The clock begins ticking when the athlete sets off from Marble Arch in London and doesn't stop until they reach the Arc de Triomphe in Paris.

-Only 53 athletes have successfully completed the challenge and, of those, six have finished it without a wetsuit.
+Only 60 athletes have successfully completed the challenge and, of those, seven have finished it without a wetsuit.

 The Arch 2 Arc is a unique experience that never unfolds the same way twice…